RedPiarOfficial/Instagram_Tools/README.md

 With this function, we obtain the post ID in Instagram Tools, and the post ID is automatically detected in each function!
 Also, after obtaining the ID, there will be a message 'Save media_id to buffer?'
 If you choose 'Y,' the media ID will be saved to your clipboard

 > login required

 ### Get_User_Medias
 With this function, you can retrieve all posts from any public profile.
 Afterward, all the data is saved to a .txt file in a table format within the ./medias/user_medias directory.

 > login required

 ### Get_Media_Info
+This function retrieves complete information about a post through a link and then saves this information to a file in table format within the ./medias/media_info directory.

+> login required

+### Get_Media_Likers
+This function retrieves people up to the Instagram limit who have liked a post through the post link, then saves their information in table format to the ./users/ directory.

+> login required

+### Like_Media